Last updated: 10/19/15

 B. The information collected and retained by the Library varies, depending on the context:

 1. Circulating Materials Checked Out With Standard NYPL Library Cards Issued to Individuals and Organizations.
 The information provided in this paragraph covers standard transactions by borrowers of NYPL's circulating materials (excluding eContent, (e.g., eBooks, eVideo, eMusic, and eAudiobooks)) with traditional NYPL library cards.
 When you check out a book, video, DVD, CD, game or any other item from NYPL's circulating collections, we keep an electronic record of that transaction.
 If the item in question is returned on time, the electronic record for that transaction is deleted from our integrated library system.
 Except as set forth below, if the item is returned after the due date and the fine is paid when it is returned, the electronic record for that transaction is also deleted from our integrated library system.
 If an item is returned after the due date and the fine associated with that item is not paid when the item is returned, then we keep a record of that transaction until the fine in question is paid.
 As a precaution, we also keep a record of information contained in our integrated library system on back-up files that are stored off site.
 These files are purged on a rolling basis so that only four weeks of transaction history is kept at any given time.
-Please note that some of the Library's services and programs, such as Summer Reading and, beginning June 2011, the collaborative features available through the Library's new online public access catalog, may allow you to make information about materials borrowed or otherwise used by you available publicly.
+Please note that some of the Library's services and programs, such as Summer Reading and any collaborative features available through the Library's online public access catalog, may allow you to make information about materials borrowed or otherwise used by you available publicly.
 If you use these services, please read the description of the services carefully, so that you are aware of the extent to which information about these materials will be stored and made available for other users to see.
 More information about the use of user information in connection with the collaborative features mentioned above may be obtained by clicking here.